tdj28/blog/content/en/blog/post/computer_science/algorithms/prefix-trees/index.md

 When querying a remote server for a prefix (e.g., searching a medical database or a DNS resolver), the server can infer exactly what you are searching for just by observing the **memory access pattern**, even if the query string itself is encrypted.

 This security gap exists even at the silicon edge.
 When executing computations inside **Trusted Execution Environments (TEEs)** like Intel SGX or AMD SEV, the CPU state is heavily encrypted, but the motherboard memory bus is exposed.
 A privileged host can infer traversals via page-fault and cache side channels.
 A physical adversary can observe an address trace directly on the memory bus.
-If a physical attacker watches the address trace during a Trie traversal, they can fully deduce the query.
+By executing an **access pattern side-channel attack** during a Trie traversal, they can fully deduce the query.
 If you search for "HIV", the bus observes memory block $A$, then $B$, then $C$.
 If you search for "HIV" again tomorrow, the bus observes the exact same $A \to B \to C$ traversal and knows you repeated the query.

 To achieve cryptographically secure privacy against hardware probing, the sequence of physical memory accesses must be **computationally indistinguishable from random, up to the leakage of query length**.
 We achieve this using **Oblivious RAM (ORAM)** applied to Tries <a id="cite-wang-2014"></a>[[wang-2014]](#ref-wang-2014).
 This directly inherits techniques from the foundational Path ORAM protocol <a id="cite-stefanov-2013"></a>[[stefanov-2013]](#ref-stefanov-2013).